Radiant Cut Diamonds

 Radiant cut vs princess cut

 This is another choice that ultimately comes down to your preference in diamond shape.
 Radiant cut diamonds and princess cut diamonds are both brilliant cuts, just like cushion cut diamonds.
 They'll both reflect light well and sparkle, as long as they're cut well.
 But that leaves the shape.
 Princess cuts have sharp corners and are typically square in shape.
 They're bold and very geometric.
-Radiant cuts on the other hand have the cropped corners.
-And though they're not rounded like the cushion cut, the cropped corners still offers some softening of the angles.
+Radiant cuts on the other hand have the cropped corners, also known as beveled corners.
+This means that radiant cut diamonds do not have rounded corners like the cushion cut.
+However, the cropped or beveled corners still offers some softening of the angles.
 Radiants also tend to be more rectangular than the princess cut diamonds, which can make your hand and fingers appear longer and thinner.
 It's a nice bonus if you're already leaning toward the radiant.

 Radiant Diamond Guide